avatardeejay/grove/README.md

 # grove 🌴

 A featherweight CLI version control tool. ~900kb.
-You create a project (a list of files and folders) and then you can make saves of that project, backing up the files.
-You can then restore any save.
+You create a project (a list of files and folders) and then you can make saves of that project.

+## saves
+A backup of your files.
+Saves can be restored later.

+### chapters
+Saves will organize into chapters once you have 99+ in one project.
+Chapters are a folder in your directory, and a page in your UI.

+### labyrinth
-By default, all your selected folders and files are stored in the root backup folder when you make a save.
-Saves can also be in labyrinth mode, where the original paths for every element are recreated inside the backup folder.
+By default, all your selected folders and files are stored in the root of the backup folder when you make a save.
+Saves can alternatively be stored in labyrinth mode, where the original paths for every element are recreated inside the backup folder.

 ## Install